s2t2/sbsim/docs/contributing.md

 We encourage you to add tests to ensure your code is working as expected.

 Tests should be placed in a new file next to the file under test.
-The test file name should be the same as the name of the file under test, with an additional "\_test.py" appended at the end.
+The test file name should be the same as the name of the file under test, with "\_test.py" appended at the end.
 For example, if you are testing a file called "my_library.py", the test file should be named "my_library_test.py".

 We primarily leverage the `unittest`, `absltest`, and `tf.test` frameworks for